NextronSystems/thor-manual/deployment/thunderstorm.rst

 Thunderstorm API Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An API documentation is integrated into the web service.
+The API documentation is integrated into the web service.

 Simply visit the service URL, e.g.: :samp:`http://my-server:8080/`